moderniselife/nestOS/README.md

 > 🏠 A modern, user-friendly home server operating system built with TypeScript and Debian

 NestOS is designed to make home server management simple and beautiful.
-It provides an intuitive web interface for managing storage, containers, and network services, all while maintaining the power and flexibility of a Debian-based system.
+It provides an intuitive web interface for managing storage, containers, virtual machines, and network services, all while maintaining the power and flexibility of a Debian-based system.

 ## ✨ Features